Training: 900+ hours

 Continuing Education: Structural Bodywork, Physical Therapy

-Shama de Oliveira has over 10 years of experience as a massage therapist.
+Shama Blaney has over 10 years of experience as a massage therapist.
 Her specialties are deep tissue and relaxation massage.
 Shama is a 2nd degree reiki practitioner and structural therapist.
 She started her massage training in the Bay Area of California, with teaching developed at the Esalen Institute.
 She gained advanced training at the Chicago College of Healing Arts and continues to learn new modalities like Hot Stone Massage and Muscle Energy Technique since moving to Texas.
 Her passion is holistic health and she enjoys working with people one-on-one.
 Her style can be light or deep, but is always focused and therapeutic while allowing you to have a nurturing experience.
 She loves to be creative with her work and welcomes the opportunity to integrate the healing energy of reiki or knowledge from other somatic practices to make a customized bodywork session for each client.

 How long have you been a licensed massage therapist?

 How many hours of training do you have?